4.1. Recommended PPE

 Surgical masks and P2/N95 respirators can be worn continuously for up to 4 hours.
 A mask should be disposed of after 4 hours, or earlier if it becomes damp or soiled, hard to breathe through, loses its shape and no longer conforms to the face, or before going on a break.

 Before P2/N95 respirators are used, each user should undergo fit-testing to verify which brands of respirator will seal to their face.
 The user should also perform a fit check each time the respirator is donned to confirm that it seals.

 Fit testing is the process of verifying which brand, model and size of respirator will seal to the face of an individual.
 Fit testing is carried out using specialised equipment.
-This is usually done by independent contractors using either qualitative or quantitative methods.
+Fit testing can be conducted by individual health organisations or independent contractors using either qualitative or quantitative methods.
 Both methods are valid and appropriate.

 All employees who wear a respirator should undergo fit testing to ensure that an effective face seal is achieved and to comply with the Australian and New Zealand Standard AS/NZS 1715:2009.